DFOS Protocol

 What the protocol does NOT enforce (application concerns):

 delete is the only terminal state.
-No valid operations may follow a delete in either chain type.
-An implementation MUST reject any operation that appears after a delete.
+No valid operations may follow a delete.
+An implementation MUST reject any operation after a delete.
+Delete prevents future operations but does NOT remove data — the complete chain remains intact for verification.
+Data removal is an application concern.

-An update operation on a content chain with documentCID: null means the entity exists but its current content is cleared.
-This is not a delete — the chain continues, and a subsequent update can set content again.
-Think of it as "unpublish" rather than "destroy."
+Content-null: An update on a content chain with documentCID: null means the content exists but its document is cleared.
+The chain continues — a subsequent update can set content again.

 typ Header